daormar/debasher/doc/design_doc_resident.md

 ## Contract: assumptions, guarantees and non-goals

-**Status: draft written on 2026-09-19.** Every open item was settled on 2026-09-20 and none remains open; the mechanisms are designed in the numbered points after this section.
+**Status: draft written on 2026-09-19.** Every open item was settled on 2026-09-20 and none remains open; the mechanisms are designed in the numbered sections after this one.
 It applies to programs whose `_program_type` is `resident`; general programs keep today's behavior.

 The purpose of this section is that "reliable" has a precise meaning here: within the stated assumptions, either the guarantees hold, or the violation is detected and reported.
 Never "it usually works".
 Every guarantee must be backed by at least one end-to-end test that states it in the same words (see "Acceptance").